 This message displays when there is a fault in the 12-volt battery charging system.
-Take the vehicle to your dealer for service.
+See your dealer for service.

 SERVICE HIGH VOLTAGE CHARGING SYSTEM

 This message displays when there is a problem with the high voltage charging system.
 See your dealer for service.